hannesdatta/course-dprep/content/docs/exam/examplequestions.md

 ```

-1.4. **Estimation and Plotting at Scale**: Please estimate a linear regression to examine the impact of a show being listed in the Action genre on viewership for different viewership countries.
+1.4. **Estimation and Plotting at Scale**: Please estimate a linear regression to examine the impact of a show being listed as "Action" genre on viewership for different viewership countries.
 Use a for loop to estimate at scale.

 **Solution:**